 KSD is a 501c3 non-profit company, and all donations are tax-deductible to the full extent allowed by law.

-Karen Stokes has been creating original dance theater in Houston Texas for over 20 years.
+Karen Stokes Dance has been presenting original dance theater & educational programming in Houston Texas for over 20 years.

-Stokes has been recognized as the "best choreographer in Houston" and received a Masterminds award from Houston Press.
+Karen Stokes has been twice recognized as the "best choreographer in Houston" and received a Masterminds award from Houston Press.